 |Guidance for Reviewers|

 Part II: Terms and Conditions of NIH Grant Awards

 Subpart B: Terms and Conditions for Specific Types of Grants, Grantees, and Activities – File 8 of 11

 In general, foreign institutions and international organizations, including public or private non-profit or for-profit organizations, are eligible to apply for research project grants, but are not eligible to submit a modular grant application.
+International organizations are treated as foreign institutions for the purpose of eligibility.
+If the Funding Opportunity Announcement (FOA) allows foreign institutions to apply, international organizations may apply.
+If the FOA does not allow foreign institutions to apply, international organizations may not apply.
 Foreign institutions and international organizations are not eligible to apply for Kirschstein-NRSA institutional research training grants, program project grants, center grants, resource grants, SBIR/STTR grants, or construction grants.
 However, some activity codes, such as program project grants (P01), may support projects awarded to a domestic institution with a foreign component.
 For purposes of this policy, a foreign component is defined as performance of any significant element or segment of the project outside the United States either by the grantee or by a researcher employed by a foreign institution, whether or not grant funds are expended.
 Activities that would meet this definition include the following: